L&D Travel Nurse Jobs in Oklahoma

 How does housing work on an Oklahoma L&D travel assignment?

 Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — full control over location and budget, and often a little extra in their pocket, especially in a lower-cost state like Oklahoma where stipends go further.
+Most experienced travelers wouldn’t trade it: full control over location and budget, and often a little extra in their pocket, especially in a lower-cost state like Oklahoma where stipends go further.
 One L&D wrinkle: because call usually comes with a response window, it’s worth living within range of your facility, which matters more on rural contracts with a longer drive in.
 Stipends are based on local cost of living, so your recruiter can break down the numbers for whichever Oklahoma city you’re headed to and help you weigh short-term rentals against extended-stay options.

 What will I see clinically in an Oklahoma L&D unit?